It smells like falafel , tastes like falafel, and is crispy like falafel ... It must be falafel-

 1/4 cup fresh parsley, chopped

-a shake garlic powder, salt , pepper to taste
+a shake of garlic powder, salt , pepper to taste

 3/4 cup of gluten free breadcrumbs

 I couldn't help peeking at the balls every half hour.
 I took a picture after about 1 hour I noticed the crock pot became somewhat scorched on the side from the oil.
-I let them contimie for the full 3 hours.When I first removed the falafel from the crock pot, I have to admit that it looked funny.
+I let them continue to cook for the full 3 hours.When I first removed the falafel from the crock pot, I have to admit that the falafel balls looked funny because they looked like a pie.
 But they smelled amazing.